aashneyder/TLS1.3-my-forking-client-server/README.md

 # TLS1.3-my-forking-client-server-

-Forking client-server for univercity project TLS 1.3 realization
+Forking client-server for university project TLS 1.3 realization

 Here is my part of progect: init srv-process (by fork) for each client (using standart sockets Linux) and client realization